maybeintruder/evm-rpc/README.md

 This project demonstrates how to:

-- Call with [EVM runtime](https://github.com/movemntdev/movement-v2/blob/main/aptos-move/framework/aptos-framework/sources/evm/evm.move) on Movement Subnet.
+- Call with [EVM runtime](https://github.com/movemntdev/movement-v2/blob/main/aptos-move/framework/aptos-framework/sources/evm/evm.move) on Movement.
 - Implement partial Ethereum RPC methods to interact with Solidity contracts using MetaMask and Remix.
 - Deploy Solidity contracts using Remix.
 - Perform contract read and write operations.